-The supply of water to your unit generally is controlled by a main shut-off valve located in your bathroom sink vanity.
+The supply of water to your unit generally is controlled by a main shut-off valve located in either your kitchen or bathroom.
 Any leaks beyond the individual fixtures or appliances as discussed above should be immediately stopped by turning off these valves.